mbloms/spores/docs/src/ornate/java-serialization.md

 As these examples are not well-known in the Scala community and still persist, `spores-serialization` could warn when it detects them inside the spore bodies.

+### Kryo support

+There may be some missing pieces for working Kryo support.
+Spark users that use Kryo instead of Java serialization could get a lot of benefits from using `spores` and `spores-serialization`.

 ### Dealing with other serialization issues

 Serialization issues may happen when some classes are not in the classloaders,